 - You or a family member are of Ashkenazi Jewish ancestry (Eastern or Central European descent) and have either breast or ovarian cancer.

-- You or a family member have a rare cancer/tumor, such as a sarcoma, male breast cancer, medullary thyroid cancer, or a pheochromocytoma.
+- You or a family member has a rare cancer/tumor, such as a sarcoma, male breast cancer, medullary thyroid cancer, or a pheochromocytoma.

 - You have a family history with a combination of breast and ovarian cancers, or colon and uterine cancers.